percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.3.0.md

 ### Experimental support for custom PostgreSQL extensions

-One of great features of PostgreSQL is support for [Extensions](https://www.postgresql.org/download/products/6-postgresql-extensions/), which allow adding new functionality to the database on a plugin basis.
+One of great features of PostgreSQL is support for [Extensions :material-arrow-top-right:](https://www.postgresql.org/download/products/6-postgresql-extensions/), which allow adding new functionality to the database on a plugin basis.
 Starting from this release, users can add custom PostgreSQL extensions dynamically, without the need to rebuild the container image (see [this HowTo](../custom-extensions.md) on how to create and connect yours).

 ## New features